s3rj1k/k0rdent-catalog/mkdocs/contribute.md

       ├── Chart.yaml
       └── values.yaml
   ~~~
+- You can also check existing apps in the Catalog (e.g., [here](https://github.com/k0rdent/catalog/tree/main/apps/ingress-nginx)).
 ### 6. Commit and Push Your Changes:
 - Commit your changes to your forked repository.
 - Push your changes to your remote branch.